jestann/blocipedia/README.md

 ### Database Seeding

-This app uses the `Faker` gem with some additional custom methods for generating effective test data and seeding the database via `seeds.rb`.
+This app uses the `Faker` gem with custom methods for generating effective test data and seeding the database via `seeds.rb`.

 ### Authentication and Authorization

-This app uses `Devise` and `Pundit` gems for building authentication and for structuring customized authorization permissions for public and private spaces against ordinary and premium users.
-Custom `Pundit` authorization classes are included in `policies` under the `app` directory.
+This app uses `Devise` and `Pundit` gems for supporting authentication and building customized authorization permissions.
+Custom `Pundit` authorization classes are included in `policies` in the `app` directory.

 ### Testing

-This app includes a thorough set of tests, including differentiated authorization tests against `Pundit`, using `rspec` and `Shoulda` in the `spec` directory.
+This app includes a thorough set of tests using `rspec` and `Shoulda` in the `spec` directory.
 Factories for test data generation using `FactoryGirl` are in the `factories` directory in the `spec` folder.

 ### File Structure